temeddix/watercolorizer/README.md

 <img width="842" alt="image" src="https://user-images.githubusercontent.com/66480156/144584449-3ec62f68-aede-4944-9b94-df1e705e8d3d.png">

 ## About
-* May be useful at certain cases
+* May be useful at certain cases like comics or abstract art, where too much detail is not preferred.
-* Preparing environment is easy with `install.bat`
+* Preparing environment is easy with `install.bat`.
-* Executing is even easier with `execute.bat`
+* Executing is even easier with `execute.bat`.
 * Currently only available on Windows.
 Support for macOS and Linux can be added if there is demand for it.
 * Underlying mechanism is to add intentional noise to the image in a specific way and denoise the image with Intel OIDN AI denoiser.
 This way small details get lost while big details mostly preserve their shape.
 * For further support, please write it as an issue at the GitHub repository page of this project.